 3. Remove Dirt and Grime Before Disinfecting with Bleach

 Bleach isn’t a cleaner and it won’t remove grease and grime, so you’ll need to use an appropriate all-purpose cleaner before disinfecting with the diluted bleach mixture.
-The alternative is to use a commercial product that contains bleach, such as Tilex Mildew Remover with Bleach (available from Amazon and The Home Depot).
+The alternative is to use a commercial product that contains bleach, such as Tilex Mildew Remover with Bleach (available at The Home Depot).
 If you’re using a cleaner product with added bleach, make sure the label says it is a “disinfectant,” and follow the application instructions carefully.
 For example, when using the Tilex product, the solution must remain on the surface for 10 minutes before rinsing or wiping off with paper towels.
 Avoid cleaners that claim to have “color-safe” bleach, because they do not contain chlorine bleach and are not effective at killing germs.